arcus-azure/arcus.security/docs/preview/features/secrets/secret-store-integration.md

 }
 ```

-After the registration, the `ISecretProvider` can be used as any other registered service:
+Once the secret providers are defined, the `ISecretProvider` can be used as any other registered service:

 ```csharp
 [ApiController]